 Jokes aside, why do you think comedy shows are memorable?
 You guessed it right.
 Roleplays!
 Role–play is any speaking activity when you either put yourself into somebody else’s shoes or when you stay in your shoes but put yourself into an imaginary situation!

 Jokes aside, you can use roleplays in business presentations as well as speeches.
-Use real-life stories or examples in your role plays to make it authentic.
+Use real-life stories or examples in your role plays to make them authentic.

 15.71% of the survey respondents voted for Roleplays because it is very close to real life and does not take the audience’s attention away from the speaker.

 People voted for props because they feel that 3D visualization is much more useful than 2D visualizations.
-Props will make your presentations stand out because very few people use it today.
+Props will make your presentations stand out because very few people use them today.

 Presentations are effortless to create and, therefore, the most commonly used visual aid in business communications.
 Today, there are dozens of software programs available to help you make beautiful presentations.
 Microsoft PowerPoint is the pioneer in the space and continues to hold a significant market share.